CU-ESIIL/Innovation-Summit-2024__2_Ecosystem-cycles-under-climate-change/README.md

 [![DOI](https://zenodo.org/badge/800189218.svg)](https://zenodo.org/doi/10.5281/zenodo.11189034)

-# [Your Team Name]
+# [Marie-Josee Fortin]

-Welcome to the **[Your Team Name]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
+Welcome to the **[Group 2]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
 This repository is the central hub for our team, encompassing our project overview, team member information, codebase, and more...

 #practice edit